criteo/criteo-api-python-sdk/sdks/retailmedia_preview/docs/CampaignApi.md

     # Create an instance of the API class
     api_instance = campaign_api.CampaignApi(api_client)
     account_id = "accountId_example" # str | The external account identifier
-    limit = 5 # int | The maximum number of items to return.
-Must be between 1 and 10.
-Default is 5. (optional) if omitted the server will use the default value of 5 offset = 0 # int | The number of items to skip before starting to collect the result set.
-Default is 0. (optional) if omitted the server will use the default value of 0 value_resource_input_of_retailer_search_request = ValueResourceInputOfRetailerSearchRequest(
+    value_resource_input_of_retailer_search_request = ValueResourceInputOfRetailerSearchRequest(
         data=ValueResourceOfRetailerSearchRequest(
             attributes=RetailerSearchRequest(